Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/unit-projects/unit-two-project-requirements.md

-## Planning & Presentation Requirements
+## Planning Requirements

-- To receive a passing grade on this project, you need to have turned in the following:
+- You need to have turned in the following **before starting Project Week**:

 - A **[Trello](https://trello.com/) board** with: